dgwolff/tealeaf-postit/README.md

 It's a Reddit-like application, with all features built from scratch without relying on any external libraries or gems (including authentication, simple admin roles and URL-slugging).

-The [example app](https://tl-postit.herokuapp.com/) uses Bootstrap v2 however I choose to use v3 to make my project responsive.
+The [example app](https://tl-postit.herokuapp.com/) uses Bootstrap v2 however I chose to use v3 to make my project responsive.